 Ragnar: Wouldn't you like to?

-Armour Piercing Question: To Athelstan, when he talks about how Christians give their wealth to the Church to save their souls; "what are their souls?".
+Armor-Piercing Question: To Athelstan, when he talks about how Christians give their wealth to the Church to save their souls; "What are their souls?".

 Badass: This man was the terror of mainland Europe, the fear of Saxon, Frank and countless others.
 The French feared him so that they would rather pay him several tonnes of gold and silver than risk his wrath.
 In many historical sources, from the saga of Ragnar Lothbrok, and the Gesta Danorum to the Anglo-Saxon chronicle, his name is feared and admired in grand and equal measure.
 One way the show succeeds historically is by coming close to giving some justice to his badassery, no small feat to say the least.

 Big Brother Instinct: Inverted, he's the little brother.
-While Ragnar was going to kill Haraldson for Eric's murder, the thing that drove him to go out and face him in single combat before his wounds were healed and while he was still crippled was the knowledge that Haraldson was torturing Rollo.
+While Ragnar was going to kill Haraldson for Eric's murder, the thing that drove him to go out and face him in single combat before his wounds were even healed and was the knowledge that Haraldson was torturing Rollo.

 Blood Knight: Less so than Rollo, but one can tell he enjoys raids for more than plunder.

-The Fatalist: Ragnar embodies the ideal of a religious Norseman, part of that is his complete submission to the will of the gods and his acceptance of how his life is fated by the Norns.
+The Fatalist: Ragnar embodies the ideal of a religious Norseman, part of that is his complete submission to the will of the gods and his acceptance of how the skein o his life is already woven.

-Lagertha: Never fight unless you know the odds are in your favour.
-That is our way...
+Lagertha: Never fight unless you know the odds are in your favor.
+That is our way.